Llanishen High School

 Llanishen High School (Ysgol Uwchradd Llanisien) is an English-medium secondary school based in Llanishen, Cardiff, Wales.
 It has approximately 1700 students, making it the largest single-site secondary school in Cardiff.
 It also has a sixth form college for 16–18 year olds.

 History

+The school was originally founded as Heol Hir County Secondary School in 1957.
+Initially, it operated as two separate institutions: a boys' school and a girls' school.
+This model continued until it was officially reorganised and renamed Llanishen High School in 1969.
+The school's official opening by the Lord Mayor took place on Valentine's Day, 1958.
+The school's early years and its transition from a secondary modern school to a comprehensive high school are documented in local records and school archives.

 In 2016, Llanishen High School was rated "adequate" by Estyn and put into monitoring.
 It was removed from monitoring later the same year, and has made significant progress since then.
 Part of this has been attributed to a newer, smarter uniform policy.
 This uniform policy was heavily disputed at first, with a petition of over 200 signing a petition opposing the changes due to cost and practicality.

 In 2019, the school notably got its own therapy dog, Daisy, a Cavalier King Charles Spaniel.
 She is meant to help with student stress and anxiety, and also to improve behaviour.
 This followed a similar move by Bishop of Llandaff Church in Wales High School.
 This inspired other schools in Cardiff to provide similar student support.